Introduction to Toronto

 Coffee shops

-Remember Friends?
-Coffee shops play an important role in North America—its where friends meet, where people network and where freelancers get the background noise and social interactions they miss at home.
+Remember the TV show Friends?
+Coffee shops play an important role in North America—it’s where friends meet, strangers network, and freelancers get the background noise and social interactions they miss at home.

-The main coffee chains are Second Cup and Starbucks (on the fancy side), and Tim Hortons (much less cosy but cheaper).
-Don’t forget to support independent coffee shops unless you want to end up in a world with fewer and fewer options!
+The main coffee chains are Second Cup and Starbucks (on the more expensive side) and Tim Hortons (much less cosy, but cheaper).
+Don’t forget to support independent coffee shops, however.
+Pilot Roasters, Balzac’s, Rooster and Dark Horse are all Canadian owned, and these are just some of the many coffee shop options in Toronto!

 Food courts

-While it’s impossible to list all the great restaurants, eateries and food trucks in Toronto, one thing is for sure—this is the perfect city to try authentic cuisine from pretty much every country on Earth!
+While it’s impossible to list all the great restaurants, eateries and food trucks in Toronto, one thing is for sure—this is the perfect city to try cuisine from pretty much every country on Earth!
+Some of the best neighbourhoods to get authentic cuisine in Toronto are:

 Professional teams and recreational sports in Toronto